Tsaikkari/Fat-Tracker/README.md

   process.env.MONGODB_URI || 'mongodb://localhost/< name of the db>'
 ```

+### Create an application in the google developers console and set the appropriate frontend urls

+- Include oauth env variables in your .env file

 ### Create a Mailgun account and include env variables in your .env file

 - Mailgun free tier: You can only send to Authorized Recipients that you need to enter inside your account manually; there is a maximum of 5 Authorized Recipients.